Areas of Service

-Information Technology (“IT”) remains a critical tool to achieve financial inclusion as well as to increase the efficiency of the banking industry as a whole, and continues to receive attention from all stakeholders concerned.
+Information Technology (“IT”) remains a critical tool to achieve financial inclusion as also to increase the efficiency of the banking industry as a whole, and receives continued attention from all stakeholders concerned.
 Over the last couple of decades, Automated Teller Machines (“ATM”), core banking systems, internet and mobile banking and point of sale (“PoS”) terminals are few key technological developments which have revolutionized banking in India.

-The domestic banking industry is set for an exponential growth in the coming years with its asset size poised to touch US$ 28,500 billion by the turn of 2025.11 In terms of business areas, wholesale banking is set for a steep growth and whole sale banking revenues are expected to more than double from 2010 to 2015.12 In light of these observations and projections, it seems that the Indian banking industry is set to grow exponentially and will continue to remain one of the fastest growing and highest contributing sectors of the Indian economy, despite the various challenges such as financial inclusion which the industry may face in future.
+The domestic banking industry is set for an exponential growth in the coming years with its asset size poised to touch US$ 28,500 billion by the turn of the 202530.
+Industry reports estimate that the total banking sector credit is expected to increase at a CAGR of 18.1 percent to USD 2.4 trillion by 201731.
+In light of these observations and projections, it seems that the Indian banking industry is set to grow exponentially and will continue to remain one of the fastest growing and highest contributing sectors of the Indian economy, despite the various challenges such as financial inclusion which the industry may face in future.

 NON BANKING FINANCIAL COMPANIES

 NBFCs are a diverse mix of financial institutions which mainly carry out the business of receiving deposits, financing, leasing, and investing in securities, chit funds and lease purchase.